1st – 5th Grade

 First Reconciliation and First Eucharist for Children

 After Baptism, we continue our initiation into the Catholic faith by celebrating the Sacraments of Holy Eucharist and Confirmation.
 Reconciliation is a Sacrament of Healing.
 Reconciliation and Eucharist are celebrated at different times and ages usually the process begins at the age of 6 to 7.
-Preparation for these Sacraments has a requirement of at least three years.
+Preparation for these Sacraments has a requirement of at least two years.
 Children are involved in a process requiring enrollment in a Faith Formation program or Catholic school.
 Parents become involved at home with user-friendly Reconciliation and Eucharist preparation materials.
 Occasional parent sessions and family gatherings are required as well as a half-day retreat for both youth and parents before First Eucharist.

 2019 First Reconciliation Parent Meeting: Plan to attend this required parent meeting on either Wednesday, Feb.
 6 at 5:00 – 6:15 p.m. in the Upper Room or on Sunday, Feb.
 10 at 12:15-1:30 in the Upper Room.
 Childcare for children ages 1 year old, (confident walkers) and older is available.